 The FTC is an independent agency formed to protect consumers from fraud and to create a strong competitive market by implementing consumer protection and antitrust laws.

-The FTC was formed in 1914 by Wilson’s administration to enforce Clayton Act, which was aimed at curtailing monopolistic practices.
+The FTC was formed in 1914 by Wilson’s administration to enforce the Clayton Act, which was aimed at curtailing monopolistic practices.
 The FTC bears primary responsibility for enforcing the Sherman Act, Clayton Act, and the regulatory provisions of the FTC Act itself.
-The FTC curtails anti-competitive behavior via the Bureau of Competition that oversees mergers requests, in collaboration with Department of Justice.
+The FTC curtails anti-competitive behavior via the Bureau of Competition that oversees merger requests, in collaboration with the Department of Justice.